sddtc/sddtc.github.com/_posts/2015-12-08-mysql-deadlock-transaction.md

 ####setTransactionIsolation

 ```
 void setTransactionIsolation(int level) throws SQLException
-Attempts to change the transaction isolation level for this Connection object to the one given.
-The constants defined in the interface Connection are the possible transaction isolation levels.
+Attempts to change the transaction isolation level for
+this Connection object to the one given.
+The constants defined in the interface Connection are the
+possible transaction isolation levels.
-Note: If this method is called during a transaction, the result is implementation-defined.
+Note: If this method is called during a transaction,
+the result is implementation-defined.

 Parameters:
-level - one of the following Connection constants: Connection.TRANSACTION_READ_UNCOMMITTED, Connection.TRANSACTION_READ_COMMITTED, Connection.TRANSACTION_REPEATABLE_READ, or Connection.TRANSACTION_SERIALIZABLE.
+level - one of the following Connection constants: Connection.TRANSACTION_READ_UNCOMMITTED, Connection.
+TRANSACTION_READ_COMMITTED, Connection.
+TRANSACTION_REPEATABLE_READ, or Connection.
+TRANSACTION_SERIALIZABLE.
 (Note that Connection.TRANSACTION_NONE cannot be used because it specifies that transactions are not supported.)
 Throws:
-SQLException - if a database access error occurs, this method is called on a closed connection or the given parameter is not one of the Connection constants
+SQLException - if a database access error occurs,
+this method is called on a closed connection or the given parameter is not
+one of the Connection constants
 See Also:
 DatabaseMetaData.supportsTransactionIsolationLevel(int), getTransactionIsolation()